zCFD/zCFDguide/docs/source/execution.rst

 	source /INSTALL_LOCATION/zCFD-version/bin/activate

 This sets up the environment to enable execution of the specific version.

-To deactivate
+To deactivate returning the environment to the previous state use

 .. code-block:: bash